costoffreedom/costoffreedom-book/book/opening:freedom/costs-of-openness.md

 PDFs, hundreds of blog posts, hours of video lectures: too much!
 It is said that mathematicians are cheap.
 They require paper, pens and a large wastepaper basket.
 This process of disposal, of winnowing out the dross and keeping the good stuff, is the core of good work.
-If only I would learn that myself.
+If only I would learn that myself.</p>

-<p class="author bio">Tim Boykett is involved in researches in the field of
-nearrings, relations between theoretical computer science and abstract algebra.</p>
+> Tim Boykett is involved in researches in the field of nearrings, relations between theoretical computer science and abstract algebra.